 Every student in the school has the opportunity to achieve an Arts Award – a qualification recognising participation in the Performing or Creative Arts, which is awarded by Trinity College London.
 Mrs Bradley is the Arts Award Co-ordinator and runs the Arts Award at Bronze, Silver and Gold levels.

 The Arts Award enables students to develop their performance, literacy, communication and leadership skills, through a variety of creative tasks and responses.
 Students are encouraged to become arts leaders, passing on their skills and working with others to create performance.

 Bronze – All members of the KS3 Performing Arts Club work towards their Bronze Arts Award, which is a Level 1 Certificate in the Arts.
 Students must provide evidence that they have developed their skill through performing, learnt about performance through seeing a show, researching their arts hero and finally, through passing on their skill in a leadership task.

 Silver – The Silver Arts Award is aimed at GCSE students and is a Level 2 Certificate in the Arts.
 We currently run Silver with the Shakespeare School Festival, so the students’ performance is validated further through the achievement of a qualification.
 Skills are developed further through a leadership project, so students must pass on their skill to others.

-If you are interested in completing the Arts Award – please see Miss Booth.
+If you are interested in completing the Arts Award – please see Mrs Bradley.